Information at a glance

 The Role of Ascophyllum Nodosum

-In controlled clinical studies conducted on this ingredient, daily intake demonstrated:
+In controlled studies on this specific ingredient, daily intake demonstrated:

 • Up to 32% reduction in plaque